Car Insurance FAQs

 How does gap insurance work after a car is totalled?

-Guaranteed Asset Protection (GAP) insurance protects your car against loss if it’s under finance and written off in the first couple of years of your ownership.
+Guaranteed Asset Protection (GAP) insurance protects you against financial loss if your car is under finance and written off in the first couple of years of your ownership.

-GAP insurance is particularly useful in the first few years of your lease, where your car’s insured value typically depreciates faster than what you can pay back your financier (which will include interest).
-This means your car will be worth less than what you owe on your lease.
+GAP insurance is particularly useful in the first few years of your finance contract, where your car’s insured value typically depreciates faster than what you can pay it back (which will include interest).
+This means your car will be worth less than what you owe on your loan.

-If your car is written off while under finance, you may still need to pay out the remainder of your finance contract.
-The amount your insurer compensates you for (i.e. your car’s insured value) may not be enough to cover the amount you still owe on your lease – this is otherwise known as a shortfall.
+If your car is written off while under finance, you may still need to pay out the remainder of your debt.
+The amount your insurer compensates you for (i.e. your car’s insured value) may not be enough to cover the amount you still owe on your car (known as a shortfall).

-How could this affect you?
-Well, let’s say you owe $25,000 in finance on your car, but it’s worth (and is insured for) $20,000 at the time it’s written off; GAP insurance can cover $5,000 in difference between what you still owe your financier, and what you received as compensation from your insurer.
+Say you owe $25,000 in finance on your car, but it’s worth (and is insured for) $20,000 at the time it’s written off; GAP insurance can cover the $5,000 in difference between what you still owe your financier and what you received as compensation from your insurer.

 How do insurance companies total a car?

 If your vehicle is considered unsafe to repair, your insurer will list it as a statutory write-off or a non-repairable write-off.
-These types of vehicles can never be repaired, re-registered, or re-insured.
+These types of vehicles can never be repaired, re-registered or re-insured.
+These options usually wind up at the scrapyard, stripped of their valuable parts and turned to scrap metal.

 How much it costs